petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/SkipUntil.png)

 And last but not least it's also possible to provide a predicate saying you want to skip every element until the predicate is true.
-After the first time the predicate evaluates to false, it will start letting events throguh and won't evaluate the predicate any more (otherwise it would be equivalent to the `Where()` operator).
+After the first time the predicate evaluates to false, it will start letting events through and won't evaluate the predicate any more (otherwise it would be equivalent to the `Where()` operator).

 ```csharp
 var source = Observable